World Breastfeeding Week 2021: Theme, Message, History, and Significance

 For a new baby, breast milk is the best source of nutrition.
 In breast milk, there are various components that help in protecting babies against infection and disease.
 Also, the protein present in breast milk is easily digested by the baby rather than in formula or cow's milk.
 Also, calcium and iron present in breast milk are more easily absorbed.

-Therefore, World Breastfeeding Week 2020 campaign focuses on the negative effects of the artificial feeding that pave on the environment and also the way it serves as a drain on natural resources.
+Therefore, World Breastfeeding Week 2020 campaign focuses on the negative effects of artificial feeding that pave on the environment and also the way it serves as a drain on natural resources.